Lspeight/Honors_Thesis/output/README.md

 # Script Output
-Output Data should be "NS_results.txt"
+"NS_results.txt" contains the python script output.
 ## Setting up Data for R Analysis
 Editing of text files must be done before the NS output can be used in R
 ```
 $ vim NS_results.txt
 # first go to the dashed bar under the headers and type dd
-# then go to Pn/Ps and change to pn_pS
+# then go to N/S and change to N_S
 :%s/\s\+/\t/g #to create tab format for R
 :wq
 ```